 plant that connects with the spirits of the animals and plants and other divine beings in their cosmovision to help them in healing, diagnose and divinatory rituals.

-It was adopted and became central part of others more recent religious practices mixed with other religious elements,an example of this sincretism is the Santo Daime in Brazil with elements of Christian iconography and other modern neo-shamanism and new age movements with eastern influence originated in the West like north america and Europe.
+It was adopted and became central part of others modern religious practices mixed with older religious elements,an example of this sincretism is the Santo Daime in Brazil with elements of Judeo-Christian iconography and other newly forms of neo-shamanism and new age movements with eastern influence originated in the West like north america and Europe.

-People with different beliefs, philosophies and religions usually find a connection with what is perceived by sacred according to the elements present in their own spiritual, religious or philosophical practices, from naturalism and animism to christianity or mixed beliefs, the strong spiritual connection provided by the ayahuasca is clearly present whereas the belief of the people is.
+People with different beliefs, philosophies and religions usually find a connection with what is perceived by sacred according to the elements present in their own spiritual, religious or philosophical practices, from naturalism and animism to ideo-christian or mixed eastern beliefs, the strong spiritual connection thorough the ayahuasca is clearly present whereas the belief of the people is.

 Ayahuasca is not...

-Ayahuasca is not a miracle cure that heals everything in one night, in some cases must be use with special care,in some others is not recommended and in some specific cases (like during the treatment with antidepressants) is definitely not indicated, due to the modern medications and health conditions a treatment should be supervised by an expert shaman with knowledge and with counseling about modern western medical conditions and proper consultation prior to the ceremony, this is part of the challenge of the ayahuasca arrival to modern society.
+Ayahuasca is not a miracle cure that heals everything in one night, in some cases must be use with special care, in some others is not recommended and in some specific cases (like during the treatment with antidepressants) is definitely not indicated, due to the modern medications and health conditions a treatment should be supervised by an expert curandero or maestro with knowledge and with counseling about modern western medical conditions and proper consultation prior to the ceremony, this is part of the challenge of the ayahuasca arrival to modern western society.